tempertemper/bearodriguez/src/site/expertise/index.md

 ---
-title: I can help with
+title: How I can help
 description: Explore the areas Bea works with, from anxiety and depression to relationship issues and major life changes.
 layout: expertise
 permalink: expertise/index.html